solidtime-io/docs/docs/self-hosting/intro.md

 If you have problems with the self-hosting guide, please open an issue on [GitHub](https://github.com/solidtime-io/solidtime/issues) or join our [Discord server](https://discord.gg/Wd7pNH5S64).

-## Docker image
+## Getting Started

+We currently provide a detailed guide on how to deploy solidtime using Docker/Docker Compose.

-We provide a Docker image for solidtime.
-You can find the Docker image on [Docker Hub](https://hub.docker.com/r/solidtime/solidtime).
+You can find the guide [here](/self-hosting/guides/docker).

 ## FAQ